IBM/cp4ba-client-onboarding-scenario/23.0.1/DeployingClientOnboarding2301.md

 1. Download the file [AddUsersToPlatform.json](https://raw.githubusercontent.com/IBM/cp4ba-client-onboarding-scenario/main/23.0.1/Deployment_Automation/Starter/AddUsersToPlatform.json) and place it in the same directory where you placed the bat/sh file
 2. Edit the AddUsersToPlatform.json in your favorite text editor
-   1. If you want to **add a single user**, modify the existing entry for user "Henry" to match your needs (using the "members" array, you can add the new user to any of the pre-existing groups/using the "roles" array, you can determine the Cloud Pak/Zen roles the user should get when onboarded to the Cloud Pak)
+   1. If you want to **add a single user**, modify the existing entry for user "Henry" to match your needs
+      - Ensure to update ALL properties like "dn", "cn", "sn", "uid", "mail"
+      - Using the "members" array, you can add the new user to any of the pre-existing groups
+      - Using the "roles" array, you can determine the Cloud Pak/Zen roles the user should get when onboarded to the Cloud Pak
-   2. If you want to **add multiple users**, just duplicate the user definition and make your modifications
+   2. If you want to **add multiple users**, just duplicate the user definition and make your modifications (again making sure to update all properties)
    3. If you **don't want to add users** **but modify the password of the admin and/or regular users**, then either remove the whole "entities" array or set the attribute "enabled" to false
    4. If you want to **set the password for the admin user** "cp4admin" to a value of your choice, add element "adminPwd" with the password to be set on the same level as the "entities" attribute. (e.g. "adminPwd": "password")
    5. If you want to **set the password for all regular users** ("user1" to "user10") to a value of your choice, add element "userPwd" with the password to be set on the same level as the "entities" attribute. (e.g. "userPwd": "password").
 Be aware that all of the users 1-10 will get the same password